B.A. Degree in Psychology

 In 2015, Rebecca was offered a rare opportunity to complete a three year apprenticeship program to become a Qualified Guide Dog Mobility Instructor (GDMI) at Guide Dogs for the Blind.
 A GDMI trains guide dogs for people who are blind or visually impaired, matches trained guide dogs with clients, conducts client training, and offers follow up services for clients throughout the United States and Canada.

-Outside of running her business, Rebecca enjoys spending time with her personal dog Benji, spending time with her family and friends, and participating in outdoor activities such as hiking, backpacking, paddle boarding, horseback riding, and skiing.
+Outside of running her business and the non-profit, Rebecca enjoys spending time with her personal dog Benji, spending time with her family and friends, and participating in outdoor activities such as hiking, backpacking, paddle boarding, horseback riding, and skiing.

 Situated on almost 4 acres, our home facility offers a peaceful, safe training environment.
 One of the unique aspects of our program is the type of environment that we provide the dogs during their training.
 Instead of a noisy and stressful kennel environment, the dogs stay in a quiet, tranquil home environment.